 Our top pick for

 SAP SE is a software-application business based in the US.
 SAP shares (SAP) are listed on the NYSE and all prices are listed in US Dollars.
-SAP employs 102,430 staff and has a market cap (total outstanding shares value) of USD$149.4 billion.
+SAP employs 102,430 staff and has a trailing 12-month revenue of around 0.00.

 *Signup bonus information updated weekly.

 The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 This chart is not advice or a guarantee of success.
 Rather, it gauges the real-time recommendations of three popular technical indicators: moving averages, oscillators and pivots.
 Finder is not responsible for how your stock performs.

 Valuing SAP stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of SAP's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

 SAP's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 27x.
 In other words, SAP shares trade at around 27x recent earnings.